2023 Month-End Close Checklist Excel Template

 - Using current period revenue and current period billings, perform rollforward by customer and review balances for unusual items

 Good news, if you’re not a public company, you can skip this section!
-If your team is part of a public company, grab the Excel accounting close checklist template below, it’s full of great reminders.
+If your team is part of a public company, grab the Excel bookkeeping close checklist template below, it’s full of great reminders.

-If you have regular reporting obligations, either monthly or quarterly, this becomes a key area for you.
-If your reporting is less frequent then many of these tasks are likely to be performed on an annual or semi-annual basis.
+If you have regular financial reporting obligations, either monthly or quarterly, this becomes a key area for you.
+If your financial reporting is less frequent then many of these tasks are likely to be performed on an annual or semi-annual basis.

 - Perform debt covenant calculations